basakkcgl/whoisBasak/_pages/aboutme.md

 <!-- <a href="(../index.md)" style="color: blue; text-decoration: underline;">CV (Fall 2022)</a> -->

 Warning: If ever got missing, can be found in museums (art, ancient Greek, or natural history) sitting on the floor and sketching some ideas.
-Or, if any sea/ocean is nearby, probably complaining about the water quality not matching my standards (translates as, "Aegean"...).
+Or, if any sea/ocean is nearby, probably complaining about the water quality not matching my standards (translates as, "being Aegean").

 [back](../index.md)